Toseef-Ahmad/bashify/README.md

 ## Support

-For support, please open an issue in the repository or contact [your contact information].
+For support, please open an issue in the repository or contact +92-3403543775.